 #29.
 Word Agents

-Not hiring at the moment but usually have open positions for freelance writers.
+Not hiring at the moment but usually have freelance writing jobs for beginners.
 So, check back soon.

 #30.
 World Start

-EditFast is looking for highly-skilled editors, proofreaders and writers.
-For you to qualify, you must submit your contact details, take an editing test, sign a non-disclosure agreement then build your editor web page.
+EditFast is looking for highly-skilled editors, proofreaders, and writers.
+For you to qualify, you must submit your contact details, take an editing test, sign a non-disclosure agreement, and then build your editor web page.

 - Have a degree from a recognized university

-- A working computer with reliable internet connection
+- A working computer with a reliable internet connection

 - Word processing software like MS Word